← Back to research

 In-House Coding Agents

-How Stripe, Uber, Spotify, Shopify, Coinbase, and other tech companies are building custom in-house coding agents instead of buying off-the-shelf tools.
+Analysis of 12 in-house coding agents: how Stripe, Google, Meta, OpenAI, Uber, Spotify, Shopify, Coinbase, and other tech companies are building custom agents instead of buying off-the-shelf.

 Key takeaways